FMAP: A Platform for the Development of Distributed Multi-Agent Planning Systems

-FMAP focuses on distributed heuristic search.
-Each planning agent in the platform features an embedded search engine based on forward-chaining partial-order planning.
-In order to solve a MAP task, the FMAP platform performs three stages:
+FMAP uses a distributed heuristic search strategy.
+Each planning agent in the platform features an embedded search engine based on a forward partial-order planning scheme.
+In order to solve a MAP task, FMAP performs the three stages depicted in the above figure:

-Parsing: agents lexically and syntactically analyze their domain and problem files, thus obtaining a set of data structures that store the MAP task.
+Parsing: agents lexically and syntactically analyze their domain and problem files and create several data structures to store the MAP task.

 Grounding: this stage involves instantiating the variables of the planning actions, state variables and values of the agents' parsed tasks.
 During this stage, agents jointly build a distributed relaxed planning graph (disRPG) in order to generate only those grounded actions that are applicable at planning time.

 Planning: after pre-processing the MAP task, agents carry out the planning procedure, which comprises the following steps:

 - Agents select an open node of the search tree for expansion accordingly to some heuristic estimate.

 - Agents individually expand the selected node using their embedded search engines.
 For example, agents in the below figure generate four successors from the root node, all of them containing one action contributed by the corresponding agent.
 Then, upon agreement on selecting the green circle node on the left, the individual expansion of this node results in five newly generated nodes.
 The new successors add one action to their parent node and are integrated in the joint search tree.

 - Once the successors are generated, agents remove the private information from the plans before communicating the node information to the others.
 Therefore, each agent in FMAP keeps a privacy-preserving copy of the joint search tree.